Augusto11C/FlashCards-Serverless/README.md

 # FlashCard - Serverless App
 The goal of this project is to build and deploy a serverless application on AWS.
 In order to accomplish this task, I have choosen to build a "FlashCard" App with a React frontend and a Node.JS backend using Serverless-Framework.

+## Functionality of the application
+This application was built with the objective of helping students in their studies, enabling them to register and store useful information in flashcard format.
+In addition, a feature was introduced making possible to attach images to cards.
 ## CloudFormation Template to deploy:
 - API gateway
   ![](resources/api-gateway-resources.png)